 Stop 4: Shimizu Island El Nido Snorkeling

 If you are thinking Shimizu Island (also known as Simizu Island) sounds like it would be more at home in Japan than the Philippines you are right.
 This tiny speck of land in Bacuit Bay was named after a Japanese diver who perished nearby.
 Our tour didn’t actually dock on Shimizu Island, but rather we anchored in the channel between Shimizu Island and Miniloc Island for some epic El Nido snorkelling.
 By this point many of the others were feeling a little water logged and stayed on board, but The Hubs and I valiantly plunged overboard once more.
 I’ve done a lot of snorkeling and diving in some of the most coveted sites on the planet including Australia’s Great Barrier Reef, Hawaii’s Hanauma Bay, Fiji’s Yanuca Island, Indonesia’s Gili Trawangan and New Zealand’s Poor Knights.
+We always take our own gear and this snorkel set is perfect fro travel.
 So how did El Nido snorkeling compare?
 It certainly held it’s own.
 The water was clear and warm and the fish life was abundant.
 It’s just a pity that I didn’t have a waterproof camera on hand to capture the moment.
 We had about 45 minutes to explore the underwater world before it was time to weigh anchor.
 After the changes implemented in November 2018 (see below), Shimizu island is now the official lunch stop on El Nido Tour A.